ehrenbrav/nestcamDIY/README.md

 This is the simpler and more mainstream option.
 It offers much higher resolution than the Waveshare, autofocus, and a camera family that is already very familiar in the Raspberry Pi ecosystem.
 If you want the easiest path to a working image, the option to crop later, or the flexibility of autofocus in a small enclosure where camera placement may not be perfect, this is a strong choice.

 The main drawback is that it is a **NoIR** camera, meaning it does not have an infrared-blocking filter.
 That makes it excellent for low-light and infrared use, but it also means daylight colors are less accurate.
-Under normal visible light, foliage and feathers can take on odd pinkish or purplish tones because the sensor is also seeing infrared that a normal daylight camera would block.
+Under normal visible light, everything can take on odd pinkish or purplish tones because the sensor is also seeing infrared that a normal daylight camera would block.
 If your main goal is simply to observe behavior and get a reliable image day and night, this may be perfectly acceptable.
 If you care a lot about natural-looking daytime plumage and nest appearance, it is a real downside.

 ### Waveshare IMX462 IR-CUT Camera

 The Waveshare is the more specialized day-and-night option.
 It is a lower-resolution camera, but the IMX462 sensor is designed for strong low-light performance, and the board includes an **IR-cut filter** that can be switched for daytime or nighttime use.
-In practice, that means it can preserve more normal-looking daytime color while still working well with external infrared illumination at night.
+That's why we attach a separate control wire when using this camera.
+In practice, that means it can preserve more normal-looking daytime color while still working well with external infrared illumination at night, so you get the best of both worlds.

 The main tradeoffs are lower resolution, fixed focus rather than autofocus, and a somewhat more custom setup.
-The Pi may not auto-detect it without a configuration change, and if you want the system to switch the IR-cut filter automatically you may need to wire the filter-control pad to a GPIO and enable the matching software support.
+The Pi probably will not auto-detect it without a configuration change (see below), and you will need to wire up the IR-cut control to a GPIO and enable the matching software support.
 So while the Waveshare is a very good fit for the actual imaging problem in a birdhouse, it can require a bit more setup effort.

 ### How to Choose